informalsystems/quartz/docs/getting_started.md

 The library takes care of establishing a secure connection to the enclave (see [How it Works](/docs/how_it_works.md), and verifying attestations from it.

-The quartz tool provides commands for managing the enclave:
+The quartz tool provides commands for managing the enclave.

-- `quartz enclave build` - build the enclave binary
-- `quartz enclave start` - start the enclave binary
-- `quartz handshake` -  create secure session between enclave and contracts

-It also has convenience commands for building and deploying a smart
-contract:

-- `quartz contract build` - build the smart contract binaries
-- `quartz contract deploy` - deploy the smart contracts

-And for running everything in one go (build, deploy/start, handshake):
-- `quartz dev`

 This guide is primarily about using the `quartz` tool to get the example app setup.
 For more on building application, see